ismaill07/wk-10-project/README.md

-# wk 10 project - Heart Disease Prediction
+# wk10 project - Heart Disease Prediction

 ## Description
 A Regression type prediction model using *Random Forest Regression* algorithm.
 It uses accuracy score and classification report as the metric for prediction.